Open Heart Safari is a safari like no other.

 If you answered no to any of these questions, you probably did not participate in OpenHeart Safari Zambia.

 Kafue National Park.
-Three days in an isolated roadless area in one of the largest parks in all of Africa.
+Four days in an isolated roadless area in one of the largest parks in all of Africa.
 Opportunities to track lions on foot with noted lion expert Chris McBride, who has studied lions for 30 years and authored 3 books about them.
 Wildlife viewing from a boat on the Kafue River, floating by hippos, crocs, and exotic shore birds.

 Increased understanding of African wildlife conservation.
 We will learn about conservation from a variety of perspectives: from heroic activists (including a Goldman Award winner) working on the front lines of conservation, from an elder of a tribe displaced by conservation efforts and from members of a community board charged with wildlife management.